DR. AGGIE WEIGHILL

 Thesis Co-Supervison

 Cao, Q. (2016).
 An examination of the volunteer involvement within the Nanaimo Dragon Boat Festival from the perspective of social economy (Unpublished master’s thesis).
-Vancouver Island
+Vancouver Island University, Nanaimo, Canada.

 Picture